A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Empirical Applications

 We revisit the counterfactual analysis in \cite{Ciliberto/Tamer:09:Eca} using our results from Section \ref{example1_detail}.
 They investigated the effect of the repeal of the Wright amendment on airline entry in markets out of Dallas Love Field Airport.
 The Wright amendment had been implemented in 1979 to stimulate the use of the newer (and not as central) Dallas Fort Worth (DFW) Airport.
 As of the early 2000's, it restricted the flights out of the central Dallas Love Field to other cities in Texas or those from some neighboring states.
 A full repeal of the amendment was agreed by the major airlines and DFW Airport in 2008\footnote{The agreement involved, most notably, decreasing the number of gates in Dallas Love Field to restrict its impact on Dallas Fort Worth.} and was to be fully implemented in 2014.
 This repeal could have led to significant changes in market entry and, hence, on consumer welfare.

 \cite{Ciliberto/Tamer:09:Eca} produced a counterfactual prediction of the outcomes after the repeal of the Wright amendment, after estimating the identified set from a complete information entry game permitting multiple equilibria.
 This is the game presented in Example \ref{example1_detail}.\footnote{We provide extensive details on the empirical application, including the description of the covariates, estimators and inference procedures in the Online Appendix.
 Following \cite{Ciliberto/Tamer:09:Eca}, we assume that unobservable payoff components $\varepsilon_i$ are i.i.d. and independent of all covariates, so we do not need to use a control function approach.} A market was defined by a route between two airports, irrespective of directions or layovers.
+Thus, this included connecting flights through a third airport.
 They modeled the Wright amendment as a dummy variable covariate, $X_{i,m}^{\text{Wright}}$, which equaled 1 if market $m$ was affected by the Wright amendment (affecting all the firms in the market) and 0 otherwise.
 For a counterfactual analysis, they considered the counterfactual experiment of repealing the Wright amendment, setting $X^{\text{Wright}}_{i,m}$ to 0, and studied its effects on market entry.
 The support of $X_{i,m}^{\text{Wright}}$ in the data is $\{0,1\}$, and hence contains its post-policy support that is $\{0\}$.
-Hence, Corollary \ref{example1_corollary} says that the decomposition-based prediction coincides with the equilibrium-based prediction.
+Hence, Corollary \ref{example1_corollary} says that the decomposition-based prediction coincides with the equilibrium-based prediction, where the latter prediction can be obtained from estimating all structural parameters under the equilibrium invariance condition.
+As discussed in Section \ref{subsec:info_change}, this result holds even if the policy introduces new signals to agents which may be used as coordination devices.
+(In this complete information setting, such new signals cannot reveal private information unbeknownst to the firms.)
+For example, the results still hold if the congressional hearings associated with the repeal of the Wright amendment led firms to coordinate towards equilibria more desirable to specific airlines (e.g., Southwest), or to equilibria more desirable to the regulator (e.g., with more entry).
+Further discussion is provided in the Supplemental Note.